 I’m not buying the message.
 I refuse to buy it.
 I am in my fourties and I feel more alive, healthier, and definitely happier than I’ve ever been.
 What is more, I’ve learned a lot and am much more capable of dealing with whatever life throws at me.
 It’s not as easy to throw me off-balance these days as it was 20 years ago.
 All the while I haven’t lost my sense of humour, my playfulness and silliness, and the ability to get excited and enthusiastic.

 There is a word for this phase in life.
 It is “maturity”.
 But no, I can’t be that, because “maturity” these days is a euphemism for old age.
 I slightly wince every time someone tries to pay me a compliment by insisting that I’m “young”.
 Sorry, no, I’m not young.
 I don’t want to be, either.
-I loved being young while it lasted, and now I enjoy being mature and grown-up (which, contrary to popular belief, does not equal boring).
+I loved being young while it lasted, and now I enjoy being mature and grown-up (which, contrary to popular belief, doesn’t equal boring).

 Roll on, ye coming decades!